 Wears Many Hats

-We are a five-person startup, and each member of our team plays multiple roles.
+We are a small startup, and each member of our team plays multiple roles.

-We are still an early-stage company and are looking for folks who are excited by the breadth of work they'll get to do here.
+We are still an early-stage company with less than ten employees and we’re looking for people who are excited by the breadth of work they'll get to do here.
 As an engineer, you'll not only work across the entire stack, but you’ll also be involved in initiatives and projects that fall outside of the traditional “software engineering” scope.

 Customer Comes First